NotPentium/NFS_ElectronicsTeamToolbox/Providentia/READ_ME.md

 # Providentia Library

 Welcome to the Providentia (Data Acquisition Board) library!
-This library serves as a centralized repository for various documents related to our DAQ acquisition board project.
+This library serves as a centralized repository for various documents related to our DAQ board project.
-The DAQ board is designed to capture data from multiple sensors, process it using a microcontroller, and store the results on a micro SD card.
+The Providentia is designed to capture data from multiple sensors, process it using a microcontroller, and store the results on a micro SD card.

 ## Project Overview